Jordan Wolfson: Real Violence

-Wolfson's immersive 3-D VR work Real Violence was included in the 2017 Whitney Biennial and immediately became the focus of media attention due to the graphic intensity of the acts it portrays.
+Wolfson's immersive virtual reality piece Real Violence was included in the 2017 Whitney Biennial and quickly was a point of controversy, receiving media attention due to its graphic imagery.
 Real Violence was intended to provoke a conversation about the nature of virtual reality as an authentic experience over which the viewer has authority.
 The work received criticism at the New Museum screening in 2017.
 The debate concerned the role of the artist, Wolfson's responsibility in making a political statement with his art, and if there is a role of privilege/power hierarchy that should have been addressed when dealing with the subject matter of violence.